-Biotechnology is a sub-sector of the life sciences sector, which in the UK is one of the strongest and most productive in the world, turning over in excess of £56 billion per year.
+Biotechnology is the manipulation of microorganisms to create new drug and biological products.
+It is a sub-sector of the life sciences sector, which in the UK is one of the strongest and most productive in the world.

-Other life science sub-sectors you may wish to explore further are:
+Other related sectors you may wish to explore further are:

 Cogent, the UK's strategic body for skills in the science industries, has worked with employers to develop the Career Navigator to help you explore the huge range of roles available.